MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab2_Ex1_DLP_policies.md

 Tenants must not be converted to a paid subscription.
 Tenants obtained as a part of this course remain the property of Microsoft Corporation and we reserve the right to obtain access and repossess at any time.

-# Lab 2 – Exercise 1 – Manage DLP Policies
+# Lab 2 – Exercise 1 – Implement and manage DLP policies

 Joni Sherman, the newly hired Information Security Administrator at Contoso Ltd., has been asked to configure data loss prevention (DLP) policies to help protect sensitive customer data across Microsoft 365.
 In this lab, she'll use Microsoft Purview and Microsoft Defender to create and manage DLP policies that detect and restrict the sharing of sensitive information such as credit card numbers and employee IDs.